Moving the Paddles - Keyboard Input - Demo 04

 Paddles which don’t move are quite boring.
 Let’s make them move up or down by getting keyboard input.

-And while we are at it, let’s go ahead and create data structures for a Vertex, and for the collection of verticies that make up a Paddle.
+And while we are at it, let’s go ahead and create data structures for a Vertex, and for the collection of vertices that make up a Paddle.

 Code